 Fall had descended upon the valley in the Smoky Mountains.
 The mountains were alive with tree leaves, sprouting many colors of red, orange, and yellow.
 Even the weather had gotten cooler, a little cooler than it normally would be.
 After the long and harsh summer that had its tight grip on the mountains, autumn was like taking a breath of fresh air.

 In the woods, two animals were walking toward town.
-One of these animals was larger, a stray wolf dog hybrid with black-and-tan fur.
-Even humans would mistake him for a purebred German shepherd if it wasn't for the fact that his eyes were a bright amber.
+One of these animals was larger, a stray wolf dog hybrid with a mix of gray, brown, and white fur.
+Even humans would mistake him for a pureblooded wild wolf if it wasn't for the fact that he would wag his tail happily at them.
 The other was a stray cat, a tom with orange tabby fur the color of some autumn leaves and leaf-green eyes.

 While they walked along the forest trail, the orange cat looked up at the wolf dog.
 "Lupo, I hope you know that storytime's boring.
 There's gotta be a better way to start a weekend than listening to some nuts talking about how 'good and grand' things used to be."

 At this, Lupo gave him a stern look.
 "I disagree, Rex.
 I think it's interesting to hear those stories," he answered.
 "And I wouldn't be talking like that if I were you.
 You remember the trouble you caused at the last few storytimes?"

 "Name one thing I did something wrong," Daryl snapped.

 So Lupo stopped walking and sat down next to his friend.
 "First, you almost ate that human girl's rabbit when it escaped from its cage," he began.

 "It's not my fault they fed it too much!"
 Daryl retorted.